 An XLR output is also present for daisy-chaining speakers together.

-One extra TRS input is also available for connecting media devices.
-This is a nice addition rarely found on performance speakers.
-It gives you an easy way to use them as straight playback outputs for recorded music.
 The ZLX-12BT also offers Bluetooth connectivity.
 Pairing is quick and easy.
 The ability to stream backing tracks or a warm-up list of tracks is a great feature, especially for a budget DJ speaker.

 The Electro-Voice ZLX12BT is competitively priced.
 While not the cheapest on the market it does offer a large number of options.
 Many features like the extra TRS input and the LCD screen are rarely found at this price point.